A mail server is a software package that regulate sending and receiving emails using email protocols over the internet.

 Postal supports all known protocols, comes integrated with spam and virus protection.
-It offers a developer friendly API.
+It offers a developer-friendly API.

 James is an enterprise-specific open-source mail server that built as a cross-platform system with Java and Scala.

-James mail server supports all popular email protocols like SMTP, LMTP, POP3, and IMAP, with ManageSieve, JMAP protocols as well.
+It supports all popular email protocols like SMTP, LMTP, POP3, and IMAP, with ManageSieve, JMAP protocols as well.

 James offers 3 ways to administrate the system: REST, JMX and Command Line.
-It offers different options for storage which include: Cassandra DB, MySQL, MariaDB, HSQLDB and ElasticSearch.
+It offers different options for storage which include: Cassandra DB, MySQL, MariaDB, HSQLDB and Elasticsearch.

 Haraka is an open-source SMTP server built with Node.js.
 It is highly scalable, extensible through plugins.